dreamhead/moco/moco-doc/apis.md

 }
 ```
 ### Query parameter
-Sometimes, your request has parameters:
+Sometimes, your request has parameters in query:

 * Java API